linkorb/objectstorage/README.md

 If you are unable to implement changes you like yourself, don't hesitate to open a new issue report so that we or others may take care of it.

+## Brought to you by the LinkORB Engineering team

+Check out our other projects at [linkorb.com/engineering](http://www.linkorb.com/engineering).

+Btw, we're hiring!

 ## License

 Please check LICENSE.md for full license information